BramVanroy/PyLT3/README.md

 scanfile_and_execute(file, exec_func, encoding=locale.getpreferredencoding(), verbose=0)
 ```

-Reads a file and executes a user-defined function for each line that is read.
+Reads a file and executes a user-defined function for each line with the line itself and line number as default
+arguments.

 #### Arguments and options
 * `file`: path to the file that will be processed (required)